Luis Jiménez (footballer, born 1984): Lazio

-Internazionale
+Inter Milan

-On 15 July 2007, Internazionale signed him on loan from Ternana, for €1 million.
+On 15 July 2007, Inter Milan signed him on loan from Ternana, for €1 million.

 He scored his first Inter goal in extra time in the Champions League against Fenerbahce.
 He was rewarded with his first Inter start on 2 December against Fiorentina, where he scored the opening goal.
 He also started the subsequent match against Lazio on 5 December, where he set up Maicon's goal.

 At the end of the 2007–08 season, Inter officially signed him on a co-ownership deal, for €6.3 million on a 3-year contract.
 Under coach Jose Mourinho, he played his first game against A.S.
 Roma coming on as a second-half substitute and scored a penalty in Inter's Italian Supercup win.
 Jiménez played his first game of the 2008–09 Serie A year against Sampdoria on 30 August 2008, but unfortunately picked up an injury later in a practice session.
 He returned from injury on 30 November 2008 when he was subbed in Inter Milan's Serie A game against Napoli.
-A subsequent long-term injury limited Jiménez to a total of 6 appearances for the 2008-09 Serie A season.
+A subsequent long-term injury limited Jiménez to a total of 6 appearances for the 2008–09 Serie A season.

 The co-ownership deal with Ternana was renewed on 23 June 2009.

 West Ham United

 Jiménez signed for West Ham United on 23 June 2009.
 Although a work permit had been granted a couple of weeks before, the deal was only announced after personal terms were agreed.
-West Ham signed Jiménez for a one-year loan initially, with an option to purchase at the end of the loan period.
+West Ham signed Jiménez on a one-year loan initially, with an option to purchase at the end of the loan period.
 He made his full debut for West Ham in their 2–0 away win against Wolves on 15 August 2009.
 He scored his only goal for West Ham, a penalty and West Ham's fifth, in a 5–3 home win against Burnley on 28 November 2009.

 Parma

-On 1 February 2010, Parma signed the Chilean attacking midfielder on loan from Internazionale until June, his previous loan with West Ham United having ended prematurely.
-He signed as part of the deal which saw McDonald Mariga move to Internazionale.
+On 1 February 2010, Parma signed the Chilean attacking midfielder on loan from Inter Milan until June, his previous loan with West Ham United having ended prematurely.
+He signed as part of the deal which saw McDonald Mariga move to Inter Milan.
 Jiménez has been sent off three times since signing for Parma.
-At the end of season, Parma wanted to signed him outright, but collapsed after Ternana bought back Jiménez.
+At the end of the season, Parma wanted to sign him outright, but the deal fell through after Ternana bought back Jiménez.